One of the many advantages of living in the South is the temperate climate. While snow is

 the average low is 39 degrees.

 Still, from November to March, the nights can be downright frosty.
-On those rare occasions
+On those occasions

 when temperatures dip below freezing, local residents can be faced with an unusual threat,

 Below-freezing temperatures cause water to freeze mid-flow through your home’s pipes.

 This can lead to a burst pipe or leaking water line.
 The result?
 Water damage to ceilings,

 walls, and floors and potential compromises of your home’s foundation.
 Septic tanks are

 also more likely to burst when the dirt is frozen.